circleguard/circlecore/source/replay-containers.rst

 ===================

 |Replay| subclasses work fine for some situations, but what if you wanted to calculate e.g. the unstable rate for all
 replays on a map or in a user's top plays?
-You would have to make some api requests and manually construct |ReplayMap|
+You would have to make api requests and manually construct |ReplayMap|
 objects.
-This is annoying, so we provide classes that do this for you.
+That would be annoying, so we provide classes that do this for you.
 They are called |ReplayContainer|\s.

 |Map|
 -----

 |Map|\s represnt a beatmap's top plays (ie leaderboard), as seen on the osu! website.

-When instantiating a |Map|, you must specify which of the scores you want from the map.
+When instantiating a |Map|, you must specify which scores you want from the map.

 .. code-block:: python